turingschool-examples/racecar/README.md

 1. Fork and clone this repo
 2. `cd racecar`

+## Submission
+1. Commit
+2. Push up to your master
+3. Make a PR to Turingschool-examples with your name as the title

 ## Your challenge:

 During this hour, you will be challenged to review your raw ruby skills.
 Testing is not required.